 China abandoned its decades-old practice of setting a target for annual economic growth, prioritizing instead the goals of stabilizing employment, alleviating poverty and preventing risks in 2020, as the impact of the Covid-19 pandemic made it almost impossible to fix an expansion rate this year.

 Premier Li Keqiang announced the decision in the government work report he delivered to the National People’s Congress (NPC) the country’s top legislature, at the start of its annual meeting in Beijing on Friday.
-This is the first time the government has forgone an annual growth target for gross domestic product (GDP) since the practice began in 1994.
+This is the first time the government has omitted an annual growth target for gross domestic product (GDP) in its government work report since 2002.